Incorporation (business): In the United States of America

 A business purpose describes the incorporated tasks a company has to do or provide.
 The purpose can be general, indicating that the budding company has been formed to carry out "all lawful business" in the region.
 Alternatively, the purpose can be specific, furnishing a more detailed explanation of the products and/or services to be offered by their company.

 The chosen name should be followed with a corporate identifier such as "Corp.", "Inc.", or "Co.".
 A preliminary name availability search is advisable prior to the submission of the Articles of Incorporation.
 In the case of online incorporation, the state will have the final say with regards to the name chosen for the company.
 The name should not deceive or mislead consumers.

 Registered agents are people or entities responsible for receiving all legal and tax documentation on behalf of the corporation.

 Share per value refers to the stated minimum value and generally doesn't correspond to the actual share value.
 In reality, the value of a share is based on its fair market value or the amount a buyer is willing to pay.
 An Inc. stipulates the exact number of shares the corporation is willing to authorize.
 It is mandatory for every corporation to have stock.
 If the corporation is willing to permit both preferred as well as common shares of stock, then this should have a mention in the articles of incorporation, along with the voting rights information.
 Generally, preferred shares provide their shareholders with preferential payments of distributions of assets or dividends in case the company shuts down its operations.
 Many small business owners only issue shares of common stock.

-Some state laws are particularly corporate-friendly.
-For example, the transfer of ownership in a corporation incorporated in Delaware is not required to be filed or recorded.
+Some state laws are particularly corporate friendly.
+For example, Delaware corporations are not required to report the names of owners or shareholders.
+However, the state does require an annual report that lists the names of current directors and officers.